However, for salespeople, the job interview is also a test of your selling skills. Can you sell yourself as the best candidate for this job?

-The interviewer will be carefully observing your communication skills to determine if you’re the kind of person who will be able to close deals with the company’s customers.
+The interviewer will be carefully observing your communication skills to determine if you’re the kind of person who’ll be able to close deals with the company’s customers.

 At the same time, the interviewer will be asking questions to learn more about your sales track record and professional accomplishments.
-Most sales interviews also rely heavily on behavioral interview questions, and this means that the hiring manager will want to explore your ability in the key competencies needed for success in a sales job — including ability to persuade, presentation skills, motivation, persistence, and others.
+Most sales interviews also rely heavily on behavioral interview questions, and this means that the hiring manager will want to explore your ability in the key competencies needed for success in a sales job, including your ability to persuade, presentation skills, motivation, persistence, and others.

 What can you expect?
 While you may get some variations, you can be sure some form of the following questions will be presented in your sales interview:

 1. What interests you most about this position?

 This is probably one of the first (and most important) questions you’ll be asked.
 The interviewer will obviously want to know that you are interested in and good at selling.